x40-Community/X40_PRO-Firmware/README.md

 - X40V2 PRO BMG HT

 Change the configuration so that the correct firmware comes out, otherwise you will get problems.
+Ready to Use binary files can be found in the Release directory.

 ## Compile requirements